francep2p/community/README.md

 This repo is a good place to ask **questions** or give **suggestions** about the events or the community in general.

+you can read more about our values [here](/docs/community-values-en.md)

 _Fill an issue [here](https://github.com/parisp2p/events/issues)._

 ## Code of Conduct